 To permanently delete a file share in a soft delete state before its expiry time, you must undelete the share, disable soft delete, and then delete the share again.
 Then you should re-enable soft delete, since any other file shares in that storage account will be vulnerable to accidental deletion while soft delete is off.

 For soft-deleted premium file shares, the file share quota (the provisioned size of a file share) is used in the total storage account quota calculation until the soft-deleted share expiry date, when the share is fully deleted.

 Enabling or disabling soft delete

 Soft delete for file shares is enabled at the storage account level, because of this, the soft delete settings apply to all file shares within a storage account.
-You can enable or disable soft delete at any time.
-When you create a new storage account, soft delete for file shares is disabled by default.
-Soft delete is also disabled by default for existing storage accounts.
-If you have configured Azure file share backup for a Azure file share, then soft delete for Azure file shares will be automatically enabled on that share's storage account.
+Soft delete is enabled by default for new storage accounts and can be disabled or enabled at any time.
+Soft delete is not automatically enabled for existing storage accounts unless Azure file share backup was configured for a Azure file share in that storage account.
+If Azure file share backup was configured, then soft delete for Azure file shares are automatically enabled on that share's storage account.